trondhindenes/awshelper/README.md

 ## Prereqs:
 - awshelper requires python 3.x (tested on 3.8) and pip
 - aws cli v2 installed (make sure you run a recent build)
-- your org is set up with AWS SSO so that you can run `aws configure sso`
-- make sure your aws cli is working by running `aws sts get-caller-identity --profile myprofile` If all this works, you're good to go.
+- your org is set up with AWS SSO so that you can run `aws configure sso --profile myprofile` (a named profile is needed) If all this works, you're good to go.

 ## How to use awshelper